jonathan-kee/examTopicScraper/README.md

 - Error handling for missing src images

 - Column lineage with airflow & dbt

+- Schema Drift from upstream (The HTML, Javascript from examtopics)

 # List of bugs to fix
 - Answer cannot be scraped: